dk4software/bc-stencil-theme/README.md

 - To stop the environment, use `bin/stop`.
 - To find the status of the containers, use `bin/status`.
 - To execute a stencil command e.g. push, bundle etc, use `bin/cli <command>`. e.g. to bundle the theme, run: `bin/cli bundle`.

+Once the docker is running properly, you can access the website in the local using [http://localhost:3000](http://localhost:3000)

+## Configure Checkout

+- Once the docker containers are running properly, open bigcommerce [control panel](https://login.bigcommerce.com)
+- Go to Advance Settings > Checkout in Left Navigation.
+- In General Settings, change Checkout Type to 'Custom Checkout'.
+- Scroll down and in the Custom Checkout Settings, update the Script URL as [http://127.0.0.1:8080/auto-loader-dev.js](http://127.0.0.1:8080/auto-loader-dev.js) and Save

 ## Issues and Resolution